NHLI-Respiratory-Epi/drug-codelist-creation/README.md

 	<img src="/readme_subfiles/UpSetplot_Ch2.5_github.svg"/>
 </p>

-Notice sometimes the search type matters (codes are missed), Sometimes it doesn't matter (not many codes missed).
+Notice sometimes the search type matters (codes are missed).
+Sometimes it doesn't matter (not many codes missed).

 But you **cannot predict** how well a restricted search (e.g., B or C) is going to perform.

 We recommend Search A - the comprehensive one.

 ## Pre-print